wertercatt/tooters/colophon.md

 	{% assign dateOb = dateOb | append: pd %}
 {% endfor %}

-This website is authored, produced, designed and developed by Victor Wynne.
+This website and its writings are self-authored.

 ## <small>Publishing</small>